cert-manager/website/content/en/docs/installation/kubernetes.md

 The following steps will confirm that cert-manager is set up correctly and able to issue basic certificate types.

-Create a `ClusterIssuer` to test the webhook works okay.
+Create an `Issuer` to test the webhook works okay.
 ```bash
 $ cat <<EOF > test-resources.yaml
 apiVersion: v1